Teachings/AIServerSetup/02-SearXNG/SearXNGSetup.md

 ### 1. Use the Official Image or Clone the SearXNG Repository

-You have two options for setting up SearXNG:

-#### Option 1: Use the Official Image

 You can pull the official image directly from Docker Hub:

 ```bash